 1988: The final car is built.
 The production-car tally is 292 along with 37 prototypes and pre-production cars.

 1992: Another eight cars are built from spare parts.
 Sold to selected collectors, these cars feature speed-sensitive suspension and are now hugely collectible.

 Summary and prices

 Although undervalued for many years, the 959 has risen sharply in recent years.
-Expect to pay somewhere in the region of £400,000-£500,000 for the more common ‘Komfort’ model.
+Expect to pay somewhere in the region of £750,000-£1m for a good example of the more common ‘Komfort’ model.
 Condition and mileage play a big part in values, though, so an ultra-low mileage car could very much be worth a significant premium over something with a few miles under its belt.

-The very rare Sport model carries a huge premium, and could potentially sell for upwards of £800k, and perhaps even more for the perfect example.
-Obvioulsly there are also competition-spec long-distance rally cars.
+The very rare Sport model carries a huge premium, and could potentially sell for upwards of £1.5m.
+Obviously there are also competition-spec long-distance rally cars.
 Although rarely seen out in public, let alone on sale, these could quite easily sell for twice the price of a regular 959.